Correct Toes Blog

 Possible types of crooked toes include:

-1. Hammertoe: A hammertoe is a crooked toe that is flexed more than it should be at your first toe joint, or proximal interphalangeal joint.
-Hammertoes may affect any of your toes, and they often begin as mild deformities and become more severe over time.
-Hammertoes are usually flexible in the initial stages but may become rigid if they are not treated appropriately.
+1. Hammertoe: A hammertoe is a crooked toe that is flexed (bent down) more than it should be at your first toe joint (proximal interphalangeal joint).
+Oftentimes the toe is also extended (lifted up) at the joint that connects the toe to the foot (metatarsophalangeal joint).
+Hammertoes may affect any of your toes, and they often begin as mild deformities that can become more severe over time.
+Hammertoes are usually flexible in the initial stages but may become rigid if they are not treated appropriately.Hammertoe

 2. Claw toe: A claw toe is a crooked toe that is flexed more than it should be at both your first (proximal interphalangeal) and second (distal interphalangeal) toe joints.
 If you have a claw toe, your involved toe may dig into the soles of your shoes, causing painful calluses to develop.
-This crooked toe problem usually gets worse without treatment and may cause irreversible deformities over time.
+This crooked toe problem usually gets worse without treatment and may cause irreversible deformities over time.Claw toe

 3. Mallet toe: A mallet toe is a crooked toe that is flexed at your last toe joint (distal interphalangeal joint) only.
 The rest of your toe is straight.
-Mallet toe is commonly caused by shoes that are too tight in the toe box or shoes that possess high heels.
+A mallet toe is commonly caused by shoes that are too tight in the toe box or shoes that possess high heels.
 The forces these shoes place on your feet cause unnatural bending of your toes.

-4. Adductovarus toe: Adductovarus toe is a crooked toe that tries to move under its adjacent toe.
-This toe problem is commonly seen in your fourth and fifth toes, and it is a direct result of wearing shoes with tapering toe boxes.
+5. Adductovarus toe: Similar to an overlapping toe, adductovarus toe is a crooked toe that has moved under its adjacent toe.
+This toe problem is commonly associated with bunionettes, seen in your fourth and fifth toes, and it is a direct result of wearing shoes with tapering toe boxes.
 This condition is seen to some degree in most shoe-wearing people.
-Unshod individuals—people who do not wear shoes or conventional footwear—do not experience this health problem.
+Unshod individuals—people who do not wear shoes or conventional footwear—do not experience this health problem.Addductovarus toe

-5. Curly toe: Curly toe is a crooked toe in which the most distal part of your toe—the toe segment located furthest away from your body—is flexed and curved to one side of your foot.
+6. Curly toe: Curly toe, is a crooked toe in which the most distal part of your toe—the toe segment located furthest away from your body—is flexed and curved to one side of your foot.
 Curly toes may be particularly common in newborns, and most curly toes spontaneously resolve before age six.
-In some cases, however, curly toes may cause pressure symptoms in shoe-wearing individuals later in life.
+In some cases, however, curly toes may cause pressure symptoms in shoe-wearing individuals later in life.Curly toe

 Causes and Symptoms